orca-scan/w3c-validate-html/README.md

 ## GitHub Action

-Add this workflow to validate your site's HTML on every push and pull request.
-It installs deps, starts your site with npm start, waits for http://localhost:8080, then crawls internal links up to `--depth 3` and fails the job if any pages have HTML errors.
-A `html-report.json` artifact is uploaded for review.
+You can use this in your CI as a Github Action to validate your site's HTML on every push and pull request.
+The job fails if any pages have HTML errors and a `html-report.json` artifact is uploaded for review.

 ```yaml
 name: html-validate